kkeane/chef-frontaccounting/README.md

 ## Supported Platforms

-CentOS.
-Other platforms may work.
+Tested on CentOS 6.6.
+Other platforms may work, possibly with some modifications.

 ## Attributes